PARENT HANDBOOK

 WATER SHOES:

-We highly recommend thin soled “water shoes” for water play and even for general use.
+In the early fall and summer, we recommend thin soled “water shoes” for water play and even for general use.
 They provide excellent flexibility and grip for playing outside, and have the added benefit of being easily washed in the washing machine.
-Combine them with wool blend socks when the weather is dry for extra warmth.

 SOCKS: